Tips for home A/V cable management

 These adhesives can also hold a cable bundle running from a wall-mounted TV flat against the wall for a neater appearance.
 You can also use them to fasten wires and wire bundles to the back of your A/V cabinet.

 You can also attach your bundles using cable clamps.
 Be sure to match the shape and the size of the clamp to the cable for best performance.
-And be careful not to nick or pierce the cable when hammering the tacks to secure the clamp.
+It's best to use screws rather than tacks to secure these clamps.
+Not only are they more secure, but you can easily remove and reattach them if you reaarange your cableps.
+Be careful not to nick or pierce the cable by tightning the screw too tightly.

 Raceways for cable concealment